 If you need to check out a number of related Packages involved in a particular unit of work, to update the contents, you can do so in a single operation by checking out the whole model branch that contains them.

-Context Right-click on Package > Package Menu Control > Check Out Branch
+Context Right-click on Package > Package Menu Control > Check Out Branch mode, Enterprise Architect prompts you to apply a User Lock throughout the selected model branch before proceeding.

 Check out a sub-tree of model Packages